Chocolate Guinness Cake With Irish Cream Frosting

 - Allow to cool then make that delicious Baileys cream cheese frosting and slather it on top and enjoy.

-This is easy to make, fudgy, and a tender crumbed cocoa cake with deep delicious robust flavours from the Guinness beer and cocoa.
+This is easy to make, fudgy, and a tender crumbed cocoa/ chocolate cake recipe with deep delicious robust rich chocolate flavor from the Guinness beer and cocoa.
 The rich, thick and creamy Irish cream frosting is the perfect accompaniment - enjoy responsibly meaning make sure and have more than one slice - and serve with a cold stout or warm one depending on how you like to drink yours.

 If you like this Guinness recipe you will love these:

 - 1 cup + 4 tablespoons (175g) all purpose flour